-I have a solution for the many people who contact me and who tell me they did not qualify for Preferred Plus or Preferred rates only due to fact that their parent died of a heart attack prior to the age of 60.
+I have a solution for the many people who contact me and tell me they did not qualify for Preferred Plus or Preferred rates only due to fact that their parent died of a heart attack prior to the age of 60.

 The older your parent was when they died from the heart attack, the less likely it is that you will develop the disease.

-If your parent did die of a heart attack prior to 60, there are some things you can do to get the absolute lowest rates possible and there are a couple insurance companies that will offer you their best rates.
+If your parent did die of a heart attack prior to 60, there are some things you can do to get the absolute lowest rates possible, and there are a couple insurance companies that will offer you their best rates.

 One thing that you can do if you’ve had a parent die at young age of a heart attack is to have a complete cardiac work up by a cardiologist.
-If the results of the work up are very good and your overall health checks out as very good otherwise, this alone can help me to get many life insurance companies to offer you their best rates even though they usually would not.
+If the results of the work up are very good and your overall health checks out as very good otherwise, then this alone can help me to get many life insurance companies to offer you their best rates, even though they usually would not.

-I also understand that many people in excellent health don’t want to take the time to have a full cardiac work up, so following is another example of how I’ve gotten others best rate when they have not had a cardiac work up.
+I also understand that many people in excellent health don’t want to take the time to have a full cardiac work up, so the following is another example of how I’ve gotten others the best rate when they have not had a cardiac work up.

-I had a recent client who I was able to get Banner Life to offer their best rate class, even though this guy’s father died of a heart attack at age 58.
+Recently, I had a client who I was able to get Banner Life to offer their best rate class, even though this guy’s father died of a heart attack at age 58.
 Banner Life would usually place this guy in their third best “standard plus” rate class with a possibility of getting upgraded to their second best preferred rate if everything else checked out as very good.

 This best rate saved my client $350 per year over what the regular “preferred” rate would have cost him.
-He was very happy with the outcome as he was never able to qualify for best rate class in the past because of his father’s heart attack.
+He was very happy with the outcome, as he was never able to qualify for best rate class in the past because of his father’s heart attack.

-I’m not trying to pat myself on the back here (too hard:), but you just need to know that if your agent cares more about getting the highest commission or isn’t willing to put in the work to get you the best offer, you will certainly never get the best rate possible.
+I’m not trying to pat myself on the back here (too much), but you just need to know that if your agent cares more about getting the highest commission or isn’t willing to put in the work to get you the best offer, you will certainly never get the best rate possible.

-Pacific Life is the only company currently that may regularly offer their best rate classification to anyone who had 1 parent die from a heart attack prior to age 60, but they may not offer best rate if your parent died of the heart attack prior to age 50 unless you really are in excellent shape otherwise with blood pressure and all cholesterol levels (total, HDL, LDL, etc) being optimal.
+Pacific Life is the only company currently that may regularly offer their best rate classification to anyone who had one parent die from a heart attack prior to age 60, but they may not offer best rate if your parent died of the heart attack prior to age 50 unless you really are in excellent shape otherwise with blood pressure and all cholesterol levels (total, HDL, LDL, etc.) being optimal.

 Again, we have been granted exceptions and have been able to get best rates with other insurance companies for otherwise healthy people that had a parent die of heart attack before 60.

-FYI- If your parent had a heart attack at young age but did not die, Met Life, Minnesota Life, Nationwide and United of Omaha will offer you their best rate if your parent had heart attack prior to age 60 but lived beyond age 60.
-Transamerica, Lincoln National, ReliaStar Life and AXA/Equitable will offer you their best rate class if your parent had heart attack but did not die prior to age 65 from the heart attack.
+FYI- If your parent had a heart attack at young age but did not die, Met Life, Minnesota Life, Nationwide, and United of Omaha will offer you their best rate if your parent had heart attack prior to age 60 but lived beyond age 60.
+Transamerica, Lincoln National, ReliaStar Life, and AXA/Equitable will offer you their best rate class if your parent had heart attack but did not die prior to age 65 from the heart attack.